fongandrew/hydeout/code-of-conduct.md

 ![Gas_line](/assets/images/banners/gas_line.jpg)

-## Code of Conduct for ISBA meetings
+## Code of Conduct for ISBA Members and ISBA meetings

 Our society has its origins in the biennial International Symposium for Biomolecular Archaeology, a meeting which has taken place since 2004.
-The meetings are the heart of the society, and as such, the society has a code of conduct which describes the expected behaviour of all participants at the biennial meeting, and any of our other organised events.
+The meetings are the heart of the society, and as such, the society has a code of conduct which describes the expected behaviour of all ISBA members and participants at the biennial meeting, and any of our other organised events.

 ### Behavioural expectations